-(D) Human Resource (HR) Initiatives at Wanbury:
+(C) Human Resource (HR) Initiatives at Wanbury:

-The Wanbury family consists of over 1,000 members spread across various geographic locations and functions.
-We as an HR showed a strategic and coherent approach in managing the talent and put an endeavour in employing people and developing their capacities, utilizing and maintaining their services.
+The Wanbury family consists of over 1120 members spread across various geographic locations and functions.
+We as an HR showed a strategic and coherent approach in managing the talent and put an endeavour in employing people and developing their capabilities, utilizing and maintaining their services.
 We define a set of key people who support the overall business strategy and keep them engaged and motivated.
 HR policies and practices are benchmarked continuously with the best in the industry.

-(E) Threats, Risk and Concern:
+(D) Threats, Risk and Concern: